bulentAkgul/packagified-laravel/README.md

 ```

 ## Commands

+#### VERY IMPORTANT NOTE
+You should use this command unless you have a freshly installed Laravel app.
+This command will wipe out some folders, and you will probably lose your previous codes.

 ```
 sail artisan build-pl
 ```

 This command will prepare your repository when it's executed.
 But before you call it, make sure you set repository type properly.
 After publishing the settings, go to config/packagify.php and search for "repository" to see the settings.
 You will find the comments there too.
 Please read them to get explanations.

 ### Arguments